 Things you should include in your parenting plan

 Every family is unique therefore your parenting plan should be designed around the needs of your family.
-You will include a number of children you have as well as their ages, schooling needs, and so on.
+You will include the number of children you have as well as their ages, schooling needs, and so on.
 Some specific points you should cover include:

 - Schedule – This is one of the essential elements.
 You and your co-parent must include details about how you plan to meet your child’s physical needs.
 Some factors such as your children’s age and school schedule can impact the parenting schedule.
 The most important thing to keep in mind is that your children need sufficient time with you and your ex-spouse.
 Parents must create a schedule that allows children to spend equal time with both parents.